The humble Airbnb welcome letter hey…

 If you haven’t got one already, it’s a good idea to create an Airbnb welcome book for your property, as this welcome manual (if used correctly) will be a key component in your overall guest nurture system.

-And your welcome letter - used in conjuction with your welcome book - is a vital part of a well oiled guest nurture funnel.
+And your welcome letter - used in conjunction with your welcome book - is a vital part of a well oiled guest nurture funnel.

 Here's how it works: